 - A large heavy-bottomed skillet for pan frying the blackened mahi mahi and a food processor or blender to blend the ingredients for the Avocado Sauce.

-🔪 How to Make This Easy Mahi Mahi Recipe
+🔪 How to Make Mahi Mahi

 - Start with good quality fish.
 Select mahi mahi that looks fairly translucent so you are getting fresh fish.
 The flesh should also be wet and glossy.
 This means that the fish has been handled properly and is not old.